CiscoDevNet/Meraki-Dashboard-API-v1-Documentation/docs/Errors.md

 }
 ```

-## Error Handling

-The API will raise exceptions in the event something failed, such as missing or invalid parameters.
-We recommend writing code that gracefully handles all possible API exceptions.

-**Absence of 5xx errors in certain API responses**
+##  Unknown 5xx response code

-When interacting with the Meraki dashboard via API, the [apiRequests](https://developer.cisco.com/meraki/api-v1/search/?q=api%20requests) operations offer customer-facing telemetry that includes helpful detail about requests that successfully reached the Meraki dashboard.
-This includes API calls to known API operations with response codes >= 200 and <= 500.
-This telemetry can inform most issues that might affect the API client experience.
+When you interact with the Meraki dashboard via API, you can track requests that successfully reached the Meraki dashboard using the [apiRequests](https://developer.cisco.com/meraki/api-v1/search/?q=api%20requests) operations.
+The telemetry information provides insight into most issues that can affect the API client experience.

-In some cases, API clients may receive response codes outside of this range, such as 502 or 504, which are not captured in the customer-facing telemetry.
-This happens usually if the requests did not successfully reach Meraki dashboard.
-This could indicate an issue between the API client and Meraki dashboard.
+The response codes of the [apiRequests](https://developer.cisco.com/meraki/api-v1/search/?q=api%20requests) operations generally range from 200 to 500.
+However, some codes, such as 502 or 504, may be outside this range.
+These are not part of the customer-facing telemetry.
+These response codes indicate that the request probably did not reach the Meraki dashboard, suggesting an issue between the API client and the Meraki dashboard.

-Occasional API errors should not materially interfere with the operation of a well developed application.
-However, if you are encountering a substantial proportion of API errors with response codes >= 500, then please contact Meraki Support for assistance.
+Occasional occurrences of such API errors (response code is higher than 500) do not interfere with the well-developed application's operation.
+However, if the number of such errors is high, contact Meraki Support for assistance.